Empower all ages to achieve sexual wellness through access to comprehensive, sex-positive, inclusive sexual health education and services

 Why Ok SWEET?

-Sexual Knowledge is the key to embracing and accepting bodies.
 Lack of awareness about the normal functions of the human body, particularly intimate body parts subsequently leads to shame, embarrassment and can decrease the enjoyment of intimacy.
-This crucial aspect of human life is currently ignored or omitted in standardized education.
 Comprehensive, inclusive, sex-positive education about this very important part of the human experience can improve self esteem, protect against sexual abuse, exploitation and assault, encourage tolerance and acceptance of all genders and sexual orientations in our society.
 Providing science-based education with links to accurate resources will help to stave off the inaccurate and inappropriate messages found on the internet and in the media.

-If children are not educated from credible sources, their curiosity about their bodies will propel them to seek and find information from disreputable sources such as porn and social media.
-Encouraging comprehensive sexual wellness education will help empower children to be able to discern the complexities of what is really happening on screen and what the expectations are for conducting themselves in intimate relationships.
+If people, and particularly children are not educated from credible sources, their curiosity about their bodies will propel them to seek and find information from disreputable sources such as porn and social media.
+Encouraging comprehensive sexual wellness education will help empower all to be able to discern the complexities of what is really happening on screen and what the expectations are for conducting themselves in intimate relationships.